 Divorce and child custody cases are extremely emotional and often times can be overwhelming for individuals.
-Mark and Joey have handled these difficult cases and have been successful.
-Litigating for mothers and fathers, husbands and wives, Mark and Joey know the law and know how to apply it in family law courts throughout Middle Tennessee.
+Mark and Joseph have handled these difficult cases and have been successful.
+Litigating for mothers and fathers, husbands and wives, Mark and Joseph know the law and know how to apply it in family law courts throughout Middle Tennessee.

 Under T.C.A. § 36-6-101 of Tennessee law, both parents are entitled to the following rights: